TheMarathon Clinic

 Methodology & sources

 Carbohydrate targets follow current sports-nutrition consensus (multiple-transportable carbohydrate at ~2:1 glucose:fructose; up to ~90 g/hr for >2.5 h, 90–120 g/hr with gut training).
+Fluid and sodium are given as ranges because individual sweat losses vary several-fold; the sweat test above personalises them.
+Caffeine guidance follows the ISSN position (3–6 mg/kg; we plan the low end because doubling the dose has been shown to add side effects, not performance).
 Product figures are per single serving as sold and verified against brand pages (2025–26).
-Personalise fluid and sodium with a sweat test: individual losses vary widely.